FedericoPonzi/genereto/README.md

 * `index.html` the index page, which will be used to list blog articles,
 * `blog.html` is the template used for single articles.

-in both pages, the section that is replaced with the html is demarked by start_content and end_content.
+in both pages, the section replaced with the html is demarked by start_content and end_content.

 ```html
 <!-- start_content -->